bbilly1/i3_cockpit/README.md

 ## weather_applet
-Standalone script that pulls weather data from [openweathermap.org](https://openweathermap.org/) and prints out current temparature and weather.
+Standalone script that pulls weather data from [openweathermap.org](https://openweathermap.org/) and prints out current temperature and weather.
 Meant to be used from i3blocks.
+Icons used to display the current weather condition are from [fontawesome.com](https://fontawesome.com/).

 ### Config:
 Get your free openweathermap API key from [here](https://home.openweathermap.org/api_keys).